WEEK 9 - Space Opera: "The Stars My Destination" by Alfred Bester

 The future here in "The Stars My Destination" is not bright; it is dark and desolate.
 There are no heroes to swoop in and save the day.
 Everyone is out for no one but for themselves-- traitors to everyone and everything except their own gain.
 Gully is an antihero, who demands our empathy because of his simplicity and endurance, but at the same time disgusts us because of his violent nature.
 Which of us could survive like he survived?
 Which of us would seek vengeance like him?
 He is simply rage personified.
 His antagonists are immoral; he is amoral.
 He is hate focused, with no thought for those in the way.
 He is an arrow, seeking its target without any hesitation.

-his quest makes him grow and change-- much of this change being conveyed by this small poetic sample that can be found in the book:
+By part two of the book however, his quest makes him grow and change-- much of this change being conveyed by this small poetic sample that can be found in the book:

 Gully Foyle is my name